arahangua/FDDC/README.md

 ## Inferring connectivity
-Please check the notebook file ("coninf/coninf.ipynb") and the readme file inside the 'matlab' folder.
+Please check the notebook file ("coninf/coninf.ipynb") and the readme file inside the 'coninf/matlab' folder.